 For the PhD a graduate advisory (research) committee is required.
-The graduate advisor serves, as the chair of the student's graduate advisory committee and the student should seek the
+The graduate advisor serves, as the chair of the student's graduate advisory committee and the student should seek the assistance of his/her advisor in identifying faculty who might serve on the committee.
+The committee should be composed of those faculty members who can best assist the student in completing his/her graduate research.
+Each member is added to the student's committee after consenting to serve.

-For students pursuing the PhD in Engineering Education, the advisory committee must include a minimum of four members; beyond the advisor the committee should be composed of a minimum of three EngE faculty and one member outside of the Department.
+For students pursuing the PhD in Engineering Education, the advisory committee must include a minimum of four members.
+The committee includes the advisor, at least two ENGE faculty and one member from outside of the Department.
 Affiliate Faculty can count as either internal or external to the department.
 The Graduate School requires that at least four members hold PhDs.